Camping At Alvord Desert & Alvord Hot Springs

 Camping at Alvord Desert, Oregon

-Woman sitting in a tent in Alvord Desert.
+Nina and Garrett sitting inside a tent with a jet boil in the Alvord Desert.

 Tent set up, ready to play.